Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization

-Learning the Pareto optimal set of designs and the Pareto front has received considerable attention in recent years \citep{auer2016pareto,zuluaga2013active,zuluaga2016varepsilon, hernandez2016predictive,shah2016pareto, paria2020flexible, belakaria2019max, belakaria2020uncertainty, daulton2020differentiable}.
+Learning the Pareto optimal set of designs and the Pareto front has received considerable attention in recent years \citep{belakaria2024non, auer2016pareto,zuluaga2013active,zuluaga2016varepsilon, hernandez2016predictive,shah2016pareto, paria2020flexible, belakaria2019max, belakaria2020uncertainty, daulton2020differentiable, alizadeh2024pessimistic, mukherjee2024multi}.

 \cite{auer2016pareto} consider a finite set of designs and formulate the identification of the Pareto front as a pure exploration multi-armed bandit (MAB) problem in the fixed confidence setting.
-Under the assumption that the centered outcomes are $1$-subgaussian and independent, they provide gap-dependent bounds on its sample complexity, which, in the single objective case, yield the well-known gap-dependent sample-complexity bounds for pure exploration in the multi-armed bandit setting \citep{mannor2004sample}.
+Under the assumption that the centered outcomes are $1$-subGaussian and independent, they provide gap-dependent bounds on its sample complexity, which, in the single objective case, yield the well-known gap-dependent sample-complexity bounds for pure exploration in the MAB setting \citep{mannor2004sample}.